Central African Republic Civil War: Government counteroffensive with Russian support (2021–present)

-Presidential and legislative elections were scheduled for 27 December 2020.
-Former president François Bozizé had announced his return to the country in December 2019 and his intent to run in the presidential election.
+On 19 December 2020 six rebel groups who together control two-thirds of the country's territory, including 3R, FPRC, and UPC, announced they had formed an alliance called the Coalition of Patriots for Change (CPC), and accused President Touadéra of trying to rig the election scheduled for that month and stated their intent to advance to the capital.
+Ousted president François Bozizé had announced his intent to run in the presidential election.
 Bozizé, of the Gbaya, the country's largest ethnic group, retained much support among the population and army members.

-On 19 December 2020 six rebel groups who together control two-thirds of the country's territory, including 3R led by General Sembé Bobo, FPRC, and UPC, announced they had formed an alliance called the Coalition of Patriots for Change (CPC), and accused President Touadéra of trying to rig the election and stated their intent to advance to the capital.
-They seized several towns close to Bangui.
 The government accused Bozizé of fomenting a coup with the rebels after his candidacy for presidential elections was rejected by the country's highest court, but Bozizé denied this.

-On 20 December 2020 Rwanda confirmed it had sent troops and Russia said it had sent 300 military instructors.
-On 22 December, the CPC, in an offensive led by UPC, had taken the country's fourth largest city, Bambari, according to its mayor, but the UN stated that its peacekeepers had retaken the city the next day.
+On 22 December, the CPC, in an offensive led by UPC, had taken the country's fourth largest city, Bambari, but the UN peacekeepers had retaken the city the next day.
+On 3 January 2021, MINUSCA reported that the rebel coalition partially captured Bangassou.
+On 13 January, the CPC attacked the capital Bangui but were eventually repelled.

 On 28 December, it was announced by the electoral commission that 800 (14%) of polling stations failed to operate during the presidential and legislative elections due to violent attacks from armed rebels.

-On 3 January 2021, MINUSCA reported that the rebel coalition partially captured Bangassou, adding that the fighters were allied to former president François Bozizé.
-It is argued that the arrival of the Rwandans and Russians thwarted the rebels from reaching Bangui and so the rebels adopted a long-term strategy of suffocating Bangui by controlling the resources around it, however, on 13 January, the CPC attacked the capital but were eventually repelled.

 On 4 January, the electoral commission declared Touadéra the winner of the presidential election.
 A state of emergency was declared in 25 January, and President Touadéra has been accused of using that opportunity to crack down on opponents and consolidate power.
 Pro-Touadéra militias known as the "Sharks" and "7th Territorial Infantry Battalion" are alleged to have been involved in disappearances of members of Bozizé's party and former president's Catherine Samba-Panza, as well as challengers of Touadéra in the recent polls, Anicet-Georges Dologuélé and Martin Ziguélé, report being prevented from exiting the country.

-On 11 July 2025, The UPC and 3R signed disarmament agreements with the government of President Touadéra, with UPC leader Ali Darassa in personal attendance.
-The deal was precipitated by a ceasefire agreement and negotiations mediated by and ensured by Chad.
-Under the terms agreed to by the government and the two groups, they will totally disarm, dissolve, and reintegrate with normal society, with Darassa declaring that "our commitment is sincere and total, with no turning back".